What Happens To Your Body If You Start Eating Two Bananas a Day

 Bananas are capable of reducing excess weight thanks to their high fiber content, which means they fill you up for longer.

 Bananas are a food that contains resistant starch.
-This is a substance that reduces appetite and helps prevent you gaining weight.
-This starch can also help reduce blood sugar levels.
+This is a substance that reduces appetite and helps prevent weight gain.
+This starch can also helps reduce blood sugar levels.

 They reduce the chances of suffering from anemia